Written by Marijn Overvest | Reviewed by Sjoerd Goedhart

 The team of Procurement Tactics created an overview of all the differences between RFI & RFP you are looking for!

-RFI means Request for Information and from the looks of it, it is pretty similar to RFP except for a few key statements:
+RFI means Request for Information and from the looks of it, it is pretty similar to RFP except for a few key statements.

 Conclusion

-The year 2024 brings both challenges and opportunities to the field of procurement.
+The year 2025 brings both challenges and opportunities to the field of procurement.

-The article highlights the crucial role of the Request for Proposal (RFP) process, offering a concise 4-step strategy for its effective implementation.
+The article highlights the crucial role of the Request for Proposal (RFP) process, offering a concise 7-step strategy for its effective implementation.
 Emphasizing transparency and fairness, the RFP process is instrumental in counteracting biases and ensuring projects are awarded to qualified entities.

 The outlined steps provide a clear guide for establishing a robust RFP process, promoting cohesion within the procurement team.
-As organizations adopt this strategy, they equip themselves to navigate the complexities of procurement in 2024, fostering adaptability and strategic decision-making.
+As organizations adopt this strategy, they equip themselves to navigate the complexities of procurement in 2025, fostering adaptability and strategic decision-making.

 Frequentlyasked questions